Nexmo/nexmo-developer/_documentation/account/subaccounts/overview.md

 ### Credit allocation

-A primary account is considered postpaid if it has a credit provided by Nexmo.
-The postpaid primary account can allocate a part of its credit to one of its subaccounts.
+A primary account is considered postpaid if it has a credit facility provided by Nexmo.
+The postpaid primary account can allocate a part of its credit facility to one of its subaccounts.
 Thus, it is possible to have a subaccount with a zero balance but non-zero credit.
 This subaccount will be able to make API calls until the allocated credit runs out.
 In general, any account that has a positive balance has `account_balance + |credit_limit|` funds available for spending.

 > RULE: Credit_available_for_allocation =  |credit_limit| - |account_balance|, if account_balance < 0 AND |credit_limit|, if account_balance > 0

-It means that the primary account can allocate credit that has not been already spent or allocated to the secondary account, and vice versa (credit that was not used by the subaccount can be returned to the primary account).
+It means that the primary account can allocate part or all of its credit facility that has not been already spent or allocated to the secondary account, and vice versa (credit that was not used by the subaccount can be returned to the primary account).

 Example: After spending €20 and transferring another €20 to subaccount1, the postpaid primary account's balance dropped to €-40, and it decided to assign individual balance to Subaccount2 and to allocate €35 out of its remaining credit to it.
 The primary account had |-100| - |-40| = €60 in credit available for allocation.
 After the credit allocation operation, the primary account's remaining credit line became €65: |credit_limit| = |-100| - 35 = €65.